ETHZ-INS/stressTRAPreanalysis/README.md

 ## Assessment of the reported sex-specific responses from Marrocco et al. 2017

-In the 2017 publication the authors claim that numerous genes are differentially regulated between males and females after acute stress.
+In the 2017 publication the authors report that numerous genes are differentially regulated between males and females after acute stress.
 Unfortunately, they do not include a list with all genes in the publication, but [Table 1](https://www.nature.com/articles/s41467-017-01014-4/tables/1) contains a subsets of genes that are reported as differentially regulated between males and females upon acute stress (forced swim test - FST).
 First, we inspect the expression pattern of these genes across the runs used in the original publication in WildType animals:

 ```r